 The initiative is funded by the Australasian Ocular Melanoma Alliance (AOMA), a special interest research group of Melanoma and Skin Cancer Trials (MASC Trials), and will provide the vital missing link for patients outside of major cities, who would otherwise have to travel long distances for checkups – or potentially sacrifice their treatment.

-Associate Professor Anthony Joshua, AOMA Chair, says the National Melanoma Nurse is a game changer for those diagnosed with this rare disease.
+Professor Anthony Joshua, AOMA Chair, said the National Ocular Melanoma Nurse is a game changer for those diagnosed with this rare disease.

 “Because ocular melanoma is not a common disease, many patients end up having to turn to informal channels, like Facebook groups, for advice.
-This initiative provides a much-needed formal support mechanism that can provide high-quality advice that can not only improve their quality of life but potentially save it,” A/Prof. Joshua says.
+This initiative provides a much-needed formal support mechanism that can provide high-quality advice that can not only improve their quality of life but potentially save it,” Prof Joshua said.

 “Over the pandemic we’ve all become acclimatised to Zoom calls and telehealth appointments, so the melanoma nurse has launched at a particularly poignant time.
-I look forward to seeing this initiative progress and have a real impact, as it’s a truly exciting development for ocular melanoma patients and their families.”
+I look forward to seeing this initiative progress and have a real impact, as it’s a truly exciting development for ocular melanoma patients and their families,” he added.

-In early 2021, MASC Trials launched the Australian arm of the Uveal Melanoma Registry – the first global patient registry for Uveal melanoma, a rare and aggressive form of melanoma affecting the eye.
+In early 2021, MASC Trials launched the Australian arm of the Uveal Melanoma Registry – the first global patient registry for uveal melanoma.
 The registry aims to gather patient data from sites throughout Australia, Europe and the US.

 The registry will play a crucial role in identifying predictive clinical features, documenting the natural history of uveal melanoma and collecting real world data regarding its clinical management.

-For more information on the National Melanoma Nurse, contact firstname.lastname@example.org.
+For more information on the National Ocular Melanoma Nurse, visit the AOMA website.